 Children will bring home their reading books and sound sheets every 3 days, and will bring home 'Red Words' to practise spelling from January.
 These are words with irregular spelling patterns that are very common in the English language, such as 'you' and 'there'.
-Children are set online maths activities which link to their learning that week.
+Maths learning for the week is shared via class dojo with some activities to practice the skills at home.